Colorado State Highway 58: Freeway bypass

 In 1955, Jefferson County announced plans for a four-lane freeway between US 6 in Golden and the Valley Highway in Denver, approximately following West 44th Avenue from Golden to Mount Olivet Cemetery and West 48th Avenue to the Valley Highway, which the Golden Chamber of Commerce endorsed as beneficial to the city's economy and traffic conditions.
 The Colorado Department of Highways (CDH) adopted the West 48th Avenue portion of the corridor for Interstate 70, and, by 1958, had adopted the West 44th Avenue corridor for a realignment of SH 58, but had not allocated funding to it.
 Over the following years, the city and county continued to request funds for the project, and, in 1963, CDH budgeted to begin construction of the new SH 58.
 By this year, the east end of the highway had been cut back to Sheridan Boulevard.

 An alignment for the freeway through Golden along Seventh Street was chosen in 1964 over a less costly routing along Tenth Street, with plans for a full diamond interchange at Washington Avenue and westbound right-in/right-out access from the Sunshine Park neighborhood.
 In August 1964, the state began acquiring the right-of-way for the first segment of the freeway between US 6 and Ford Street, including twenty-three homes and the former "Governor's Mansion."

 By 1967, the segment of SH 58 between Wadsworth and Sheridan Boulevards had been removed from the state highway system.
-The freeway was completed in Golden by 1968, and CDH advanced plans to extend theto a recently completed segment of I-70 near Youngfield Street, bypassing West 44th Avenue.
+The freeway was completed in Golden by 1968, and CDH advanced plans to extend thereto a recently completed segment of I-70 near Youngfield Street, bypassing West 44th Avenue.
 The design called for an entrance ramp from West 44th Avenue, a full diamond interchange at McIntyre Street, and a partial interchange at I-70.
 Although the county proposed additional ramps between SH 58 and I-70, they were rejected due to the cost of additional bridges over Clear Creek and concerns over their proximity to other ramps on I-70.
 In May 1973, the freeway between Golden and I-70 opened to traffic, and the bypassed section of West 44th Avenue was removed from the state highway system.